Quantum entanglement and Bell inequality violation at colliders

-The interest has been revived recently after entanglement has been convincingly argued~\cite{Afik:2020onf} (see also \cite{Fabbrichesi:2021npl,Afik:2022kwm}) to be present in top-quark pair production at the Large Hadron Collider (LHC) and it was shown that Bell inequality violation is experimentally accessible in the same system and in the decay of the Higgs boson into two charged gauge bosons~\cite{Barr:2021zcp}.
-The ATLAS Collaboration has found~\cite{ATLAS:2023fsd} that entanglement is present with a significance of more than $5\sigma$ in top-quark pairs produced near threshold at the LHC.
+The interest has been revived recently after entanglement has been convincingly argued~\cite{Afik:2020onf} to be present in top-quark pair production at the Large Hadron Collider (LHC) and it was shown that Bell inequality violation is experimentally accessible in the same system~\cite{Fabbrichesi:2021npl} and in the decay of the Higgs boson into two charged gauge bosons~\cite{Barr:2021zcp}.
+Entanglement and Bell inequality violation with a significance well in excess of 5$\sigma$ has been shown in LHCb and Belle II data on the decays of the $B$ mesons~\cite{Fabbrichesi:2023idl}.
+The ATLAS and CMS Collaborations have found~\cite{ATLAS:2023fsd,CMS:2024hgo} that entanglement is present with a significance of more than $5\sigma$ in top-quark pairs produced near threshold at the LHC.

 A sizable body of works has been published since.
 We review it in the Sections~\ref{sec:qubits} and~\ref{sec:qutrits} by organizing it into systems that are qubits and qutrits, that is, entanglement among particles of spin 1/2 and 1.
-The possibility of using entanglement in probing new physics is reviewed in Section~\ref{sec:newphysics}.
-Before doing that, we introduce in Sections~\ref{sec:EBL} and~\ref{sec:toolbox} the definitions and tools necessary in the analysis.
+The possibility of using entanglement to probe new physics is reviewed in Section~\ref{sec:newphysics}.
+Before all that, we introduce in Sections~\ref{sec:EBL} and~\ref{sec:toolbox} the definitions and tools necessary in the analysis.